tfeb/warranted/README.md

 * A *command specification* is a list of *elements*.
 * An *element* is either:
 	* a string;
+	* a regexp, using Racket's `#rx` or `#px` syntaxes for regexps;
 	* a list of zero or more command specifications or command specification elements (both may be in a single list);
 	* one of the symbols `*`, `**`, `/`.

 A command line matches a command specification if all its elements match.

 * Elements which are strings match corresponding command line elements.
 The first element in the command line (the command in other words) is looked up along `PATH` and this is what is matched.
 So, for instance `cat` is turned into `/bin/cat` and this must be what is in the command specification.
+* Elements which are regexps also match corresponding command line elements.
+The regexp must match the whole of the element: this means you don't need to anchor the pattern, and also makes it harder to make mistakes I hope.
 * The element `*` matches any single entry in the command line.
 * The element `**` matches zero or more entries in the command line.
 * The element `/` matches no elements in the command line (see below for why this is useful).